Bharatkgupta/Wallpaper-Carousel-for-Desktop/README.md

 Note
 - Internet connection will be required to download images.
-- You have to remove/delete images yourself to limit number images.
+- You have to remove/delete images yourself to limit number of images.
 - To remove this setup, you can delete the task(name-"Wallpaper_Downloader") in task scheduler.

 ***Any suggestions are welcomed.***